BL. ALESSANDRINA DA COSTA – SALESIAN COOPERATOR AND MYSTIC

 This humanism is a constitutive element of the charismatic and spiritual experience of the Groups founded by Don Bosco, and as a precious inheritance has been made their own by the other Groups which today are aggregated to the single Family.
 The whole Salesian Family, therefore, enters into this large movement, offering to the Church an original contribution in the field of education and in apostolic work.

-Parts of these sections have been adapted from: the Charter of the Charismatic Identity of the Salesian Family of Don Bosco
+Parts have been adapted from: the Charter of the Charismatic Identity of the Salesian Family of Don Bosco

 OUR STORY